 - a. grade level(s)

 - b. age of students

-- c. content area
+- c. content area or course name

 - d. instructional setting (in-person, online synchronous, hybrid)

 - e. educational technology or appropriate assistive technologies available in the classroom and to be used in the learning segment

 - f. number of students:

 - i. total number of students (whole class)

-- ii. number of identified English learners (including those who are Fluent English Proficient [reclassified English learners], Heritage language speakers, or multilingual learners)
+- ii. number of identified heritage language learners

 - iii. number of students with an Individualized Education Program (IEP)

 - iv. number of students with a 504 plan

 - v. number of students identified for Gifted and Talented Education (GATE)

-- Include a note if IEP, 504 plan, and/or GATE are not applicable for your students given their age (e.g., TK-3 classroom).

-- g. dual-language setting, if applicable; indicate setting and language of instruction:
+- g. dual-language setting, if applicable; indicate whether setting is:

 - bilingual

 - one-way immersion

 - two-way immersion

 - h. topic of content-specific instruction and assessment sequence